Biden pushes electric vehicle chargers as energy costs spike

-Biden on Wednesday will visit a General Motors plant in Detroit that manufactures electric vehicles.
-He’ll use the occasion to make the case that the $7.5 billion in the new infrastructure law for electric vehicle chargers will help America get “off the sidelines” on green-energy manufacturing.
+Biden on Wednesday toured a General Motors plant in Detroit that manufactures electric vehicles.
+He planned to use the occasion to make the case that the $7.5 billion in the new infrastructure law for electric vehicle chargers will help America get “off the sidelines” on green-energy manufacturing.
 Currently, the U.S. market share of plug-in electric vehicle sales is one-third the size of the Chinese EV market.

-“It’s a big deal,” Biden declared as he signed the bill into law at a White House ceremony earlier this week.
+As Biden toured the plant, he noted that the U.S. was not yet leading with electric vehicles, something he believes his infrastructure package and additional investments in clean energy can change.

 Senate Republican leader Mitch McConnell took the Senate floor Tuesday to make the case that “the Biden administration doesn’t have any strategic plan to snap its fingers and turn our massive country into some green utopia overnight.”